Fiware-Community/kubernetes-in-FiwareLab/docs/source/K8sIntegration.rst

 Support for Kubernetes will be provided in 3 Phases as:
-**PHASE 1:** Fiware VM's K8s User Support through command line using Ansible playbooks **PHASE 2:** Feature support:
+**PHASE 1:** Fiware VM's K8s User Support through command line using Ansible playbooks

+**PHASE 2:** Feature support:

 1. Manual creation & updating GEs

 2. Persistent Storage

 3. Security Improvements

 4. Network configurations options

 **PHASE 3:** UI support to create and manage Kubernetes cluster for the user.

 Architecture of Fiware User VM's K8s Support through CLI
 ----------------------------------------------
 K8s cluster would be created over provided Fiware Lab nodes and architecture would look like below.

 .. figure:: figures/k8s-architecture.png
+   :align: center

 1. Fiware-Lab user will run the Ansible-playbook by providing IP addresses of the VMs on which K8s cluster (master and Worker Nodes) needs to setup.
 2. Ansible-playbook will automatically deploy docker, kubeadm and kubectl on all the node with required settings